 |Cash, Cash Equivalents, Short-Term and Long-Term Investments||

-The Company’s investments consist of mutual funds held in the company’s deferred compensation plan and classified as trading securities, U.S. Treasury securities, corporate notes and bonds, asset-backed securities and U.S. Agency securities, that the Company has the intent and ability to hold to maturity and therefore, are classified as held-to-maturity.
-The following tables show the Company’s cash, cash equivalents, short-term and long-term investments by significant investment category as of March 31, 2019 and December 31, 2018 (in thousands):
+The Company’s investments consists of mutual funds held in the Company’s deferred compensation plan and classified as trading securities, U.S. Treasury securities, corporate notes and bonds and U.S. Agency securities, that the Company has the intent and ability to hold to maturity and therefore, are classified as held-to-maturity.
+The following tables show the Company’s cash, cash equivalents, short-term and long-term investments by significant investment category as of December 31, 2019 and 2018 (in thousands):

 The Company may sell certain of its investments prior to their stated maturities for strategic reasons including, but not limited to, anticipation of credit deterioration and duration management.
 The maturities of the Company’s long-term investments are typically less than two years.